-What looks like little white brains or rather unappealing gooey blobs, is actually a Japanese delicacy called Shirako.
+What looks like little white brains or rather unappealing gooey blobs, is actually a Japanese delicacy.
 Shirako literally translates to ‘white children’ but refers to what is known as ‘milt’ in English – the sperm sac of fish filled with seminal fluid.

 It is usually harvested from cod (tara) but can also be found from anglerfish (ankō), salmon (sake), squid (ika) and pufferfish (fugu).
 Shirako is mainly available in winter as this is when most types of the seminal fluid are in season.
 During this time, it is served in both raw and cooked form in restaurants all over Japan, sometimes also under the names ‘kiku’ or ‘tachi’.
 The most common way of preparing the sperm sacs is to boil or steam them for a short time.
 Apart from this, they can also be found pan-fried or deep-fried as a snack or as toppings for other dishes.

 Although milt is a very common dish in Japan, many people consider it a rather acquired taste.
-It could be describe as sweet and custardy; very subtle and delicate with a slight fishiness that makes it easily distinguishable from similar-looking dairy products.
+It could be describes as sweet and custardy; very subtle and delicate with a slight fishiness that makes it easily distinguishable from similar-looking dairy products.

-While caviar – the eggs of female fish – enjoys a wordlwide reputation as an exclusive and appetizing delicacy, milt is rather considered a strange curiosity.
+While caviar enjoys a worldwide reputation as an exclusive and appetizing delicacy, milt is rather a strange curiosity.
 Even though Shirako is simply the male version of caviar – basically the ‘eggs’ of male fish – its appearance and the knowledge of what it actually is often creates a feeling of disgust with many people.
 But not only the Japanese have established milt in their cuisine.
 The seminal fluid is a common ingredient or topping in local dishes in Italy, Romania or Russia as well.

 Lattume from Italy